 Let’s see some scenarios, where it is not advisable to do automated testing along with some disadvantages of automation.

-- Lack of expertise of the automation tool – Lacking in the use of automation tool and\or programming language required to create robust scripts is one of the primary reason which can lead taking too much time for test script creation or not using the tool to its full potential.
-Factors like these leads to failure of automation testing.
+- Lack of expertise of the automation tool – Lacking expertise in the automation tool and\or programming language to create robust scripts is one of the primary reason which can lead to not using the tool to its full potential.
+Factors like these lead to the failure of automation testing.

-- Incorrectly choosen test cases - Success of automation testing heavily depends on the test cases chosen for automation.
-Incorrectly chosen tests leads to wastage of resources and time invested in automation.
+- Incorrectly chosen test cases – The success of automation testing heavily depends on the test cases chosen for automation.
+Incorrectly chosen tests lead to wastage of resources and time invested in automation.

-- Applications with frequent changes - Chosing test automation for an application with frequent changes requires constant maintainence of the test scripts, which at times might not give the desired ROI.
+- Applications with frequent changes – Choosing test automation for an application with frequent changes requires constant maintenance of the test scripts, which at times might not give the desired ROI.

 Test Automation Process

-- Requirements understanding - Before starting with test automation, the first and foremost activity is to understand the requirement.
-The understanding of the requirement will help in defining the scope of automation along with selection of the right tool.
+Before starting with test automation, the first and foremost activity is to understand the requirement.
+The understanding of the requirement will help in defining the scope of automation along with a selection of the right tool.

-- Defining scope of automation - Defining scope of automation is finding the right test cases for automation.
-This would include all the type of test cases that fall under the test case types defined in the “What to Automate?” section of this article.
+Defining the scope of automation is finding the right test cases for automation.
+This would include all the types of test cases that fall under the test case types defined in the “What to Automate?” section of this article.

-- Selecting the right tool - Tool section depends on various factors like – the requirement of the project, the programming expertise, project budget (whether to go for free or paid tool) etc.
+Tool selection depends on various factors like – the requirement of the project, the programming expertise, project budget (whether to go for the free or paid tool), etc.

-- Framework creation - For creating robust test automation suites we need to create automation framework.
-These frameworks helps in making the test scripts reusable, maintainable, and robust.
+For creating robust test automation suites we need to create an automation framework.
+These frameworks help in making the test scripts reusable, maintainable, and robust.
 Based on the project requirement, we can choose among the different automation frameworks discussed below, in the section – Automation Testing Framework.

-- Scripting test cases - After the automation framework setup, we start the scripting of test cases, selected for automation.
+After the automation framework set up, we start the scripting of test cases, selected for automation.
 A typical script for a web application test case looks like this-

 - Open browser